regb/scala-smtlib/README.md

 an example of how to do it, you can pick any commit.
 If you are interested in this route, you should check the sbt official documentation.

+Optionnaly, you can test Scala SMT-LIB in your environment by running the test suite.
+The tests are organized in unit and functional tests.
+Tu run the unit tests (very fast) you can type:

+    sbt test

+All tests should pass.
+Please open an issue if any test is failing.
+The functional tests are testing end-to-end flows of Scala SMT-LIB.
+They do take a bit more time and require some setup in your environment.
+In particular, they will try to use the SMT solvers `z3` and/or `cvc4` if they are available in your PATH (the commands tried are exactly `z3` and `cvc4`).
+If present in the PATH, Scala SMT-LIB will test its interpreter module directly against these SMT solvers.
+You can run those tests with:

+    sbt fun:test

 Getting started with Examples
 -----------------------------